-Beginning in fiscal 2007, the Corporation implemented a long-term incentive plan consisting of performance-contingent restricted share units ("RSU").
-This plan replaced the Corporation's previous long-term share appreciation rights plan.
+The Corporation's executives participate in a long-term incentive plan consisting of performancecontingent restricted share units ("RSU").
 The long-term incentive plan is designed to motivate the executives to achieve long-term financial success of the Corporation and to further align the interests between executives and shareholders.
-In May, 2011 the Corporation commissioned Mercer Associates to complete a review of the Restricted Share Units Plan ("RSU Plan") to ensure alignment with Canadian market norms and propose changes if required.
-Mercer's findings were reported to the MRC in August, 2011.
-The MRC agreed to the following changes to the RSU Plan: 1.
-Adopting two-year performance based vesting targets (rather than the previous one-year performance based vesting target) to ensure the RSU Plan is driving long-term performance; 2.
-Provide upside for above target performance achievement (maximum of 50% increase in RSU grant if the performance target is exceeded by 10%) to align with the typical market practice.
+The RSU Plan contains two-year performancebased vesting targets to ensure the RSU Plan is driving long-term performance; and provides upside for above target performance achievement (maximum of 50% increase in RSU grant if the performance target is exceeded by 10%) which aligns with the typical market practice.